Denton railway station: History

 The older route via Guide Bridge remained a useful link between the northern and southern Manchester rail networks and this ensured its continued use by British Rail until the late 1980s – before May 1989, an hourly service ran on weekdays along the route.
 The re-routing of the Leeds–Huddersfield–Manchester express service to Manchester Piccadilly at the May 1989 timetable change made the service essentially redundant though, as travellers could then access south Manchester services directly at Piccadilly, and its frequency was substantially cut: by 1992, it had been reduced to just a single weekly train (the statutory minimum level necessary to avoid the requirement for formal closure proceedings).

 North of the station is Denton Junction where the line divides, with the mainline going to Guide Bridge and the little-used branch to Ashton Moss.
 The latter route is normally used only by freight and empty stock transfer workings but is used also for diversions if the main line between Stockport and Manchester Piccadilly is closed for engineering work.

 A further line to Droylsden diverged from this (34 chain further on at Ashton Moss Junction), which at one time was used by direct trains from the East Lancashire Line to London Euston.
 That line was closed in 1969 and subsequently lifted.
 The LNWR built a short-lived station called Audenshaw on that line, which opened in 1888 and closed in 1905.

-The station is a request stop, having two platforms in an island layout.
-In theory, prospective passengers must flag down the train as it approaches the station.
-However, in practice the train usually stops at every station on the line even if no passenger is waiting.
+The station has two platforms in an island layout.

 Least used station

 With 30 passenger entries and exits between April 2011 and March 2012, Denton was the third-least used station in Great Britain.
 By 2015–16, the estimate of station usage had changed little, with 37 passenger journeys recorded for an entire year on the weekly train to Stalybridge.
 In 2018/19, Denton was deemed the least used station in Great Britain, tied with Stanlow & Thornton.
-Reddish South station, also in Greater Manchester and one stop south of the station, was ranked the third least used with just 60 entries and exits.
+Reddish South, also in Greater Manchester and one stop south of the station, was ranked the third least used with just 60 entries and exits.

+By 2022–23, the station had 34 entries and exits recorded, which made it technically the second least-used station in Great Britain, but the least-used station, Teesside Airport, had its service suspended in May 2022 because the single platform that was in use at the time was deemed unsafe, which resulted in the station only reporting 2 entries and exits.
+This made Denton the least used station in Great Britain that was open all throughout the year.
+In 2023–24, Denton had 54 entries and exits recorded, making it again the least-used station in Great Britain.
+This was made up of 20 journeys to/from Reddish South, 16 to/from Stalybridge, six to/from Stockport, four to/from Guide Bridge, four to/from Sheffield, two to/from Liverpool Lime Street, and two to/from Manchester Piccadilly.